onemarc/weather-api-to-chart/README.md

 pip install matplotlib
 ```

-### The diagram that will be created after the program is executed
+### The diagram that will be created after the program is executed:
 ![image](https://github.com/user-attachments/assets/387422c6-4c0c-489c-a4f8-e3065bfb0d2f)